Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 KIWI NG supports the inclusion of openSUSE products or of namedCollections (patterns in SUSE based distributions or groups for RedHat based distributions).
 These can be added via the product and namedCollection child elements, which both take the mandatory name attribute and the optional arch attribute.

-product and namedCollection can be utilized to shorten the list of packages that need to be added to the image description tremendously.
+product and namedCollection can be used to shorten the list of packages that need to be added to the image description.
 A named pattern, specified with the namedCollection element is a representation of a predefined list of packages.
-Specifying a pattern will install all packages listed in the named pattern.
-Support for patterns is distribution specific and available in SLES, openSUSE, CentOS, RHEL and Fedora.
+Specifying a pattern installs all packages listed in the named pattern.
+Support for patterns is distribution-specific and available in SLES, openSUSE, CentOS, RHEL and Fedora.
 The optional patternType attribute on the packages element allows you to control the installation of dependent packages.
 You may assign one of the following values to the patternType attribute:

 • onlyRequired: Incorporates only patterns and packages that the specified patterns and packages require.
 This is a “hard dependency” only resolution.